Prospect grows of new German elections

 Speaking at an EU meeting in Brussels, the Dutch foreign minister, Halbe Zijlstra, said; "It's bad news for Europe that the government in Germany will take a little longer … Germany is a very influential country within the EU so if they don't have a government and therefore don't have a mandate it'll be very hard for them to take positions."

-But Didier Reynders, the Belgian foreign minister, made light of the German affair.
+But Didier Reynders, the Belgian foreign minister, made light of the matter.

 "In Belgium we have a tradition to do that [hold long coalition talks], sometimes it's very long," he said.